Glassboro station

 Glassboro is an inactive train station in Glassboro, New Jersey which served passengers from 1863–1971.
 Its station house was restored c.
 2015.
 It is located at the edge of the Rowan University campus.
 Listed as the West Jersey Rail Road Glassboro Depot, it was added to the National Register of Historic Places on April 14, 2020, for its significance in architecture and transportation.

+A new station named Glassboro would be the southern terminus of the Glassboro–Camden Line, a light rail line thru Camden and Gloucester counties.